TJ Friedl Player Props: Reds vs. Brewers

 TJ Friedl At The Plate

-- In 30.3% of his games this season, Friedl has tallied at least one RBI.
-In six of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 20 games this season (29.9%), Friedl has picked up an RBI, and in six of those games (9.0%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.